University of British Columbia: Post-war years

 By the end of World War II, Point Grey's facilities could not meet the influx of veterans returning to their studies.
-The university needed new staff, courses, faculties and buildings for teaching and accommodation.
+The university needed new staff, courses, faculties, and buildings for teaching and accommodation.
 The student population rose from 2,974 in 1944–45 to 9,374 in 1947–48.
 Surplus Army and Air Force camps were used for both classrooms and accommodations.
 The university took over fifteen complete camps during the 1945–46 session, with a sixteenth camp on Little Mountain, in Vancouver, converted into suites for married students.
 Most of the camps were dismantled and carried by barge or truck to the university, where the huts were scattered across the campus.

 Student numbers hit 9,374 in 1948; more than 53% of the students were war veterans in 1947–67.
 Between 1947 and 1951, the university built twenty new permanent buildings.
 Those included the War Memorial Gym, which was built with money raised primarily by the students and dedicated on October 26, 1951.
+The first student residence on UBC campus, Robson House, opened in 1959.

 In the 1961–62 academic year, the university had an enrolment of 12,602 students, including 798 graduate students.
-The next year, the single-University policy in the West was changed as existing colleges of the provincial Universities gained autonomy as Universities – the University of Victoria was established in 1963.
+The next year, the single-University policy in the West was changed as existing colleges of the provincial universities gained autonomy as Universities – the University of Victoria was established in 1963.